Bring on the geysers! Bring on the mud baths! Bring on the hot springs!

 |Check Top AirbnbCheck Top Hotel|

-Rotorua, New Zealand is an incredible city about 230km southeast of Auckland.
+If you’re backpacking New Zealand, take a few days to stop over in Rotorua.
+It’s an incredible city about 230km southeast of Auckland.

 It’s population clocks in at around 72,500 in the entire Rotorua District.
 The Lakes of Rotorua are a vast collection of lakes that are sprinkled throughout the Rotorua district.

-Way back in the day, the 14th century to be specific, the M?ori settled in the Rotorua area.
-And today, 34% of the population of Rotorua is M?ori.
+Way back in the day, the 14th century to be specific, the Maori settled in the Rotorua area.
+And today, 34% of the population of Rotorua is Maori.

 When visiting Rotorua, you can expect to see many cultural performances and dancing, and incredibly delicious h?ngi, which are traditional steam-cooked banquets.